jamesshore/quixote/ROADMAP.md

 ## To Do

 * Generalize descriptor; simplify creation
+* Descriptor: stub out methods that should be implemented by subclasses
 * Resolve createObject duplication()
 * ElementPosition --> RelativePosition?
 * Get rid of big-object-diff (not used at the moment)